Kolwezi Lualaba, Democratic Republic Of The Congo Travel Guide

 Congolese cuisine mirrors a blend of traditional African culinary techniques, ingredients native to the region, and subtle influences from Belgian colonial rule.

-Staples like cassava, maize, plantains, and rice form the foundation of the majority of meals.
+Staples like cassava, maize, plantains, and rice form the base of the majority of meals.
 Meats, fish, and savory sauces are common.

 Lualaba Province's cuisine aligns with Southern Congolese (Katangan) traditions, often featuring more meat and fish.

 Dining is often a communal affair.
 Wash hands before and after meals.
-When you are eating fufu with stew, use your right hand.
+Once you are eating fufu with stew, use your right hand.

 The first meal of theday is typically light.
 Lunch is often the main meal of the day, with dinner generally lighter than lunch.